shankarpandala/nd00333_AZMLND_C2/README.md

 ![Dataset](./images/dataset.png)

 ## AutoML Experiment
-An AutoML experiment is created and run for the dataset, You can see the completed run below
+An AutoML experiment is created and run for the dataset, as shown below
 ![AutoML Experiment](./images/exp-complete.png)

 ## Best Model
-AutoML executed myltiple models and we can se the metrics as below
+AutoML executed multiple models and varius types of algorithms we can se the metrics as below
 ![Best Model](./images/best-model.png)

 ## Deployment
-Best model is deployed as show below
+Best model which is the outcome of the AutoML runs is deployed as show below
 ![Deployed Model](./images/deeployed-model.png)

 ## Logging